Blowup analysis for a quasi-exact 1D model of 3D Euler and Navier-Stokes: Blowup of the viscous model with weak advection

 \subsection{Dynamic rescaling formulation}

 We recall the weak advection model with viscosity.

 We use the rescaled variables where For solutions to \eqref{1dwpv}, the rescaled variables satisfy the dynamic rescaling equation

 \begin{remark} Different from the rescaling in the inviscid case, we introduce an extra degree of freedom: the constant $C_u(0)$.
 We will choose it later to ensure that the viscous term has a relatively small scaling compared to the main terms. \end{remark} In order to establish a finite time blowup, it suffices to prove the dynamic stability of \eqref{1drfv} with scaling parameter $c_u<-\epsilon<0$ for all time; see also \cite{chen2021finite}.
 As before, we will primarily work in the dynamic rescaling formulation and use the notations $\tilde{u}=\bar{u} +u$, where $\bar{u}$ is an approximation steady state and $u$ is the perturbation that we will control in time.
-We still use $t$ to represent the rescaled time $\tau$.

 We consider the following approximate steady state.